 - Select Create New Boundary Group to create new group

-NOTE! – Do not use Default boundary group which is already there Default Boundary Group.
+NOTE! – Do not use the Default boundary group, which is already their Default Boundary Group.

 - Enter the Name of Boundary Group – Production Win 10